oplS17projects/Simple-Gomoku/README.md

 - [x] GUI design: Create the frame, draw the board on canvas, draw the stones using bitmap, create all buttons.
 - [x] Button implementation: Implemented 'Mode option' and 'New Game' buttons, have call-back functions done, and control the game.
 Any other frame work.
 - [x] Mouseevent implementation: highlight the block while mouse-move, draw the stone while mouse-click.
 Refresh the canvas after each mouse-event.
+PVE mode mouse-events
-- [x] Useful methods for PVP and PVE modes: draw-stone, highlight-boarder, calc-stone and ect.
-Not used set-stone, reset.
+- [x] Useful methods for PVP and PVE modes: draw-stone, highlight-boarder, set-pve, get-pve-pos, calc-stone, set-color, reset and ect.
-- [x] Make connection with Xiaoling’s classes and goal test.
-Add PVE mode mouse-events.
 - [x] Show the winning figure and disable call-back functions after one side wins.
-Finish PVP mode.

 ### Together

 - [x] We have disccussed together about how we would implement our project.